sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - access to developers who wouldn’t normally bid on GC IT contracts
 - reduced workload burden on ESDC procurement officers
 - increased knowledge of modern software/tools by IITB employees
-- increased capabilities around agile including breaking work up into smaller chunks
+- increased capabilities around agile including breaking work up into smaller chunks (NOT CONTRACT SPLITTING)

 Note:

 - Strategic procurement of open source code can bring knowledge into IT teams that is not currently there.
-Suppliers will be contracted to solve problems and when they turn over the open source code, ESDC IT teams will be able to learn from suppliers in almost a train the trainer sort of way.
+- Suppliers will be contracted to solve problems and when they turn over the open source code, ESDC IT teams will be able to learn from suppliers in almost a train the trainer sort of way.
 This would enable IITB to build capacity in-house and embed modern tools and practices within IITB teams.
-Further, contributions to GC open source projects, or open source projects being leveraged by the GC, has the potential to be leveraged as a recruitment tool for IITB.
+- Further, contributions to GC open source projects, or open source projects being leveraged by the GC, has the **potential to be leveraged as a recruitment tool** for IITB.
+(CDS has experienced this with COVID Alert)
-- re: access to developers: 95% of SMEs surveyed in 2017 do not see the GC as a buyer.
-Through a simplified and expedited process that reduces the barriers that these organizations (including startups) and freelancers face, and a targeted communications strategy (to diverse businesses such as those that are Black, and Indigenous led), this pilot is expected to increase access to IT talent that the GC is currently missing out on
+- Regarding access to developers 95% of SMEs surveyed in 2017 do not see the GC as a buyer.
+  - Through a **simplified and expedited** process that **reduces the barriers** that these organizations (including startups) and freelancers face, and a **targeted communications strategy** (to diverse businesses such as those that are Black, and Indigenous led), this pilot is **expected to increase access to IT talent that the GC is currently missing out on**

 ---